J0rdanS23/Rock-Paper-Scissors/README.md

 #### Planning
 - [ ] Complete the project planning document.

 #### Set-Up
-- [x] Go to the repository at https://github.com/itscodenation/rockpaperscissors
-- [ ] Fork this repository to your Github account and pull it down to Gitpod
+- [ ] Remix this Glitch project
-- [ ] Add, commit, and push your changes
-- [ ] Make your site live on gh-pages

 ### JavaScript
 - [ ] Add a click handler that displays the value of the input within a div

 ### HTML and CSS
 - [ ] Add any more HTML elements you will need to the page
 - [ ] Customize your HTML with CSS

 #### Wrap
-- [ ] Push your changes!
-- [ ] Save and submit your website using the link on the session agenda.
+- [ ] Submit your project using the link on the session agenda.

 ## Day 2